-We are pioneers, innovators, and instigators that drive positive change and do not accept the status quo.
-Our work covers a wide-range of geographies and utilizes a range of approaches to solve the environmental challenges we face.
-The common threads that connect us all is our passion for wildlife and nature.
-This translates into a strong commitment to robust and innovative projects led by youth that are active as community leaders in wildlife conservation around the globe.
+We are are pioneers, innovators, and instigators that drive positive change and do not accept the status quo.
+As a network, our work covers a wide range of geographies and utilizes a range of approaches to solve the environmental challenges wildlife and communities face.
+The common thread that connects us all is our passion for wildlife.

 Y4WC is here to help translate that individual passion into a strong, lifelong commitment to robust, innovative and scientifically-sound policy and practice that contribute to wildlife conservation and ending the overexploitation of the world’s wildlife.